How To Choose the Right Caulk For the Job

 Latex caulk is typically less flexible than other caulks.
 Adding silicone helps, but Sashco achieved tremendous flexibility with its latex-based Big Stretch product without the addition of silicone.
 Big Stretch stretches up to 500 percent its original size.
 That’s impressive!

-Choose a hybrid or polyurethane.
-On your home’s exterior, high-quality caulk is critical—it locks out water, protecting your home against rot and peeling paint.
+On a home’s exterior, high-quality caulk is critical—it locks out water, protecting homes against rot and peeling paint.
 Although some inexpensive acrylic latex caulks are rated for exterior use, we recommend hybrid caulks because they offer better adhesion and flexibility.
 For matching the appearance of materials like stucco or rough-sawn wood, we like Vulkem, a textured polyurethane.

 Choose acrylic latex

-This is the one project for which it doesn’t make sense to spend a lot of money.
 For just a couple bucks, you can find a caulk that dries fast, is easy to work with, easy to clean up and can handle a little movement.
 Alex Plus is one good choice, but there are several others.
-If you have a large recurring crack in a wall corner or in a crown molding joint, choose a product with better flexibility such as a hybrid formula or Big Stretch acrylic caulk.
+If you are dealing with a large recurring crack in a wall corner or in a crown molding joint, choose a product with better flexibility such as a hybrid formula or Big Stretch acrylic caulk.